ltw-webdev-1/curriculum/using-markbot.md

       - label: "Reminder"
         text: "Always test the live website before submitting—it can easily look different from the local one."

-  - title: "Submit to Canvas"
+  - title: "Submit for grades"
     before: |
-      When everything is working perfectly, submit the assignment to Canvas with the big button in Markbot.
+      When everything is working perfectly, submit the assignment for grades with the big button in Markbot.

       ![](submit.jpg)